Changfeng1992/SiFei/index.md

 5. From April , we have a seminar on K-moduli theory at BICMR, Quan29, each Friday afternoon.
 A related [birational geometry reading seminar](https://xw-jiang.github.io/) in Tsinghua.

 6. From october, we have a reading seminar on moduli spaces of boundary polarised <a href=" https://changfeng1992.github.io/SiFei/seminar CY.pdf" target="_blank">CY</a>.

-7. In the spring, we have a online reading seminar on cohomology of moduli spaces of sheaves on surface.
+7. In the spring of 2024, we have a <a href=" https://changfeng1992.github.io/SiFei/Reading_seminars.pdf" target="_blank"> online reading seminar </a>   on cohomology of moduli spaces of sheaves on surface.

 ### Teaching